consensus-shipyard/lotus/README.md

 For complete instructions on how to build, install and setup eudico/lotus, please visit [https://lotus.filecoin.io](https://lotus.filecoin.io/lotus/install/prerequisites/#supported-platforms).
 Basic build instructions can be found further down in this readme.

-## Reporting a Vulnerability
+## Security

-Please send an email to security@filecoin.org.
-See our [security policy](SECURITY.md) for more details.
+Please send any security reports to ipc@protocol.ai.

 ## Basic Build Instructions
 **System-specific Software Dependencies**: